MFA Installation and Troubleshooting FAQ — Duo

 Enter "1" to have a Duo Push authentication sent to your Duo Mobile app, enter "2" to request a phone callback authentication, enter a passcode value (the 6- or 8-digit number), or enter "3" to request a phone callback authentication using your secondary phone.

-Duo will use a single user account for all of the CUIT-managed MFA protected Unix jump hosts you log into with your UNI.
-If you log into Unix with multiple usernames, you’ll have to enroll each username separately.
+No, Duo will use a single user account for all of the CUIT-managed MFA protected Unix jump hosts you log into with your UNI.
+However, if you log into Unix with multiple usernames, you’ll have to enroll each username separately.

 Yes, Duo supports passcodes, Duo Push and phone callback for Unix authentication.